EliteMasterEric/awesome-lego-universe/server-setup/google-cloud-setup.md

 * Copy the `LEGO Universe/res/names` folder into the `res` folder in your resource directory.
 * Copy the `LEGO Universe/res/maps` folder into the `res` folder in your resource directory.
 * Copy the `LEGO Universe/res/chatplus_en_us.txt` file into the `res` folder in your resource directory.
+* Copy the `LEGO Universe/res/cdclient.fdb` folder into the `res` folder in your resource directory.
 * Create a folder called `locale`.
 * Copy the `LEGO Universe/locale/locale.xml` file  into the `locale` folder in your resource directory.

-Next, **TODO: Write good instructions on running [fdb_to_sqlite](https://github.com/lcdr/utils/blob/master/utils/fdb_to_sqlite.py)**.
-This will create a file called `cdclient.sqlite`.

-Next, **TODO: Create a script that will download and run the migration queries on the sqlite file**.
-This will update the database to fix several issues with its contents.

-Next, [download the navmeshes from the repository](https://github.com/DarkflameUniverse/DarkflameServer/blob/main/resources/navmeshes.zip) and extract it.
-Put the resulting `navmeshes` folder into the `res/maps` folder in your resource directory.

-Finally, move the corrected `cdclient.sqlite` file to the `res` folder in your resource directory, and rename it to `CDServer.sqlite`.

 You should have a directory containing the following file structure.